npg70/galbreath-old/sources/kintyre-families.md

 * [Hugh Galbratih](/people/galbraith-hugh-1892-barbour.md), d.
 1947, m.
 Agnes Barbour.

     * Wasn't clear how Hugh fit in...  he is the Grandson of John G- and More McLean.
+    * The Internet says the line goes back on generation more
+    * Hector G-
+    * John G-
+    * Hugh G-

 ---